TO YOUR YACHT

 |A minimum of eight hours drying time is required after the final coat.
 This is based on an average air temperature of 15 deg C, or 59 deg F. If the air temperature is colder than this, a minimum of 24 hour curing time is recommended.|

-Allow 3-5 business days for the order to ship.
-Due to current situation, some shipments and deliveries may be delayed for a few days.
+Please allow 3-5 business days for preparing the order to ship.
+Due to the current situation, some shipments and deliveries may be delayed for a few days.
 We appreciate your patience and understanding.